-When asked why clients choose Ventolines, Allard explains: ‘Ventolines already has a lot of experience in the sector and has successfully realised several large-scale, sustainable energy projects.
+When asked why clients choose Ventolines, Allard explains: ‘Ventolines already has a lot of experience in the sector and successfully realised several large-scale, sustainable energy projects.
 Ventolines oversees projects from A to Z, because we have experts for each phase.
 This enables us to approach projects integrally.
 In the development phase, for example, we already take into account the construction phase when making decisions.
-We ensure that farmers are optimally informed in all phases.
-In this way, the parties can make good decisions on the project.
-In doing so, you have to take a broader view and seize opportunities.
+We ensure that farmers are optimally informed all phases.
+In this way, parties can make good decisions on the project.
+In doing so, to take a broader view and seize opportunities.
 A wind project, for example, can sometimes be combined with other possibilities such as solar energy or power storage.

-In the past, a farmer bought one wind turbine, installed it on its land and that was it.
-Later wind farms consisting of three to five wind turbines followed.
+In the past, a farmer bought one wind turbine, installed it on land and that was it.
+Later, wind farms consisting of three to five wind turbines followed.
 Nowadays, wind farms consisting of up to fifty turbines are being developed.
 This makes the agricultural sector extremely important for the transition to sustainable energy.
 Projects have become a lot more complicated because of the size.
 ‘You can’t do it alone,’ explains Allard.
 ‘We have to work together to be able to realise sustainable energy projects, for example in cooperatives.
 Fortunately, farmers are used to working cooperatively.
 On the other hand, they are also self-employed.
 It’s important that we don’t lose sight of that.’

 Together with the surrounding area

-Local agricultural and horticultural organisations, the surrounding area, public authorities, grid operators, energy suppliers and local businesses all have a voice when installing wind turbines at a farmer’s site.
+Local agricultural and horticultural organisations, the surrounding area, public authorities, grid operators, energy suppliers and local businesses all have a voice when installing wind turbines on a farmer’s site.
 Public acceptance is required. ’The interests of these parties are taken into account in the plan,’ says Allard.
 ‘This is also necessary because we are striving to develop, build and manage sustainable energy facilities that offer opportunities for all those involved.
-And it’s also in the farmers’ interest to work together with the surrounding area to remain good neighbours!
+And it’s also in the farmer’s interest to work together with the direct surrounding area to remain good neighbours!
 Moreover, the government expects cooperation.
 This is even incorporated in the Environment Act.’

 The decreasing level of subsidies does make the challenge ever greater.
 ‘You therefore have to be sharp by optimising.
 The project must be well put together.
 We are keen on the design for which we apply for permits and on the purchase of materials.
 The sale of green electricity must also be taken into account.
 We extract what’s in it so that we can make every energy project a success.
 We do this by working well together, using our expertise, coming up with inventive solutions and always looking ahead.
 That’s not easy, but it’s what we go for.’

-Largest Dutch wind farm on shore
+Largest Dutch wind farm onshore

 Windplan Groen, a large wind farm near Dronten, is one of the projects Ventolines is currently working on.
 Four hundred farmers from Flevoland are involved in this project.
 ‘This will probably be the largest onshore wind project in the Netherlands.
 As farmers, you have to work together, coordinate and give each other something.
 The advantage is that you can share the costs with each other and support each other.
 It is an extensive and complex project in which the trick is to reduce the complexity as much as possible to simplicity and pragmatism.
 We shouldn’t make it more difficult than it already is.
 The farmers we work with often already have that attitude of their own.
 And that way of working makes me feel very much at home,’ says Allard.